leoguillaume/fbm-image-scraper/README.md

 - `[Credentials][email]`: Your FB account email used for authentication.
 - `[Credentials][password]`: Your FB account password used for authentication.
 - `[Credentials][user-agent]`: Your user agent.
 You can get it by typing "what is my user agent" in google.
-- `[Tread][id]`: The URL to your friend's or your group.
+- `[hTread][id]`: The URL to your friend's or your group.

 A thread is a messenger chat for fbchat library.
-The id of the thread (group or a specific friend) is in the url of the messenger chat.
-There are two format of id (numbers or name):
+The ID of the thread (group or a specific friend) is in the url of the messenger chat.
+There are two format of ID (numbers or name):

 ![](https://github.com/leoguillaume/fbm-image-scraper/blob/master/readme-assets/screenshot-1.png) or
 ![](https://github.com/leoguillaume/fbm-image-scraper/blob/master/readme-assets/screenshot-2.png)

 This script is suitable for both format.
+It doesn't work with yourself or if you aren't friends with the person who has the ID.
 The number of retrievable photos depends on your seniority in the messenger group.

 - `[Download][path]`: Local target path for the images to be downloaded to.